httpwg/http-extensions/draft-ietf-httpbis-optimistic-upgrade.md

 When there are only two distinct parties involved in an HTTP/1.1 connection (i.e., the client and the server), protocol transitions introduce no new security issues: each party must already be prepared for the other to send arbitrary data on the connection at any time.
 However, HTTP connections often involve more than two parties, if the requests or responses include third-party data.
 For example, a browser (party 1) might send an HTTP request to an origin (party 2) with path, headers, or content controlled by a website from a different origin (party 3).
 Post-transition protocols such as WebSocket {{?WEBSOCKET=RFC6455}} similarly are often used to convey data chosen by a third party.

-If the third-party data source is untrusted, we call the data it provides "attacker-controlled".
+If the third-party data source is untrusted, then the data it provides is potentially "attacker-controlled".
 The combination of attacker-controlled data and optimistic protocol transitions results in two significant security issues.

 ## Request Smuggling